3F/web.vsSBE/_doc/Features/vssbe.md

 However, the 'Command__' property is temporary and used for compatibility with format **v0.9**.

-This can be inconvenient and until new upgrade of format, we also added settings to turn off this field:
+This can be inconvenient and we also added settings (until upgrade of format) to turn off this field:

 * `Settings` - `Plugin` - `Suppress 'Command__' property`